Supersingular irreducible symplectic varieties: Introduction

 \subsubsection{Notions of supersingularity}

-The notion(s) of supersingularity, which is subtle for higher-dimensional varieties, can be approached in essentially two ways (see \S~\ref{sect:SSgeneral}): via formal groups and $F$-crystal structures on the crystalline cohomology as Artin did \cite{Ar74}, or via the algebraicity of $\ell$-adic or crystalline cohomology groups as Shioda did \cite{Sh74}.
+The notion(s) of supersingularity, which is subtle for higher-dimensional varieties, can be approached in essentially two ways (see \S\,\ref{sect:SSgeneral}): via formal groups and $F$-crystal structures on the crystalline cohomology as Artin did \cite{Ar74}, or via the algebraicity of $\ell$-adic or crystalline cohomology groups as Shioda did \cite{Sh74}.
 More precisely, a symplectic variety $X$ is called \begin{itemize} \item \emph{$2^{nd}$-Artin supersingular}, if the $F$-crystal $H^{2}_{\cris}(X/W(k))$ is supersingular, that is, its Newton polygon is a straight line.
 Artin supersingularity turns out to be equivalent to the condition that the formal Brauer group $\widehat{\Br}(X)$ is isomorphic to $\widehat{\GG}_{a}$, provided that it is formally smooth of dimension 1 (Proposition \ref{prop:ArtinEquivBr}). \item \emph{$2^{nd}$-Shioda supersingular}, if its Picard rank $\rho(X)$ is equal to its second Betti number $b_{2}(X)$.
 Or equivalently, the first Chern class map is surjective for the $\ell$-adic cohomology for any $\ell\neq p$. \end{itemize}

-The two notions are equivalent assuming the crystalline Tate conjecture for divisors ({\it cf.}~\cite{Mo14}).
-The reason of using the second cohomology in both approaches is the general belief that for a symplectic variety, its second cohomology group equipped with its enriched structure should capture a significant part of the information of the variety up to birational equivalence.
-We have nevertheless the notions of \textit{full Artin supersingularity} and \textit{full Shioda supersingularity} which concern the entire cohomology ring of $X$.
+The two notions are equivalent assuming the crystalline Tate conjecture for divisors (note that one can reduce to the finite field case by using the crystalline variational Tate conjecture for divisors proved by Morrow \cite{Mo14}).
+The reason of using the second cohomology in both approaches is the general belief that for a symplectic variety, its second cohomology group equipped with its enriched structure should capture a significant part of the information of the variety up to birational equivalence, as is partially justified by the Global Torelli Theorem over the field of complex numbers \cite{VerbitskyTorelli, MarkmanSurvey, HuybrechtsTorelli}.
+We will introduce nevertheless the notions of \textit{full Artin supersingularity} and \textit{full Shioda supersingularity} which concern the entire cohomology ring of $X$.
 Roughly speaking, the former means that the Newton polygons of all crystalline cohomology groups are straight lines; the latter says that any cohomology group of even degree is spanned rationally by algebraic classes and any cohomology group of odd degree is isomorphic as $F$-crystal to the first cohomology of a supersingular abelian variety.
 See Definitions \ref{def:ArtinSS} and \ref{ShiodaSS} respectively.